-Our retail partnership business has helped us build granularity of our loan book.
-We ended the year with an AUM of upwards of INR 1,000 crores across 34 marquee partnerships with more than 5 million loans disbursed during the year.
+Our retail partnership business has emerged as a front runner to help us build granularity of our loan book.
+We ended the year with an AUM of upwards of INR 1,000 crore across 34 marquee partnerships with more than 5 million loans disbursed throughout the year.
 This has been complemented by our customizable technology-based solution enabling us to rightly price risk across diverse client segments of our partners.
 We are also developing and deploying our proprietary score cards for sectors such as Microfinance and consumer finance, enabling data driven underwriting at a customer level.

-With great pleasure, and as a part of our natural evolution into a direct-to-consumer player, I am pleased to announce that we are expanding our retail offering across rural and MSME financing.
-These businesses will be led by a strong and seasoned leadership team who would be instrumental in laying a strong foundation for them to grow and flourish.
+With great pleasure, and as a part of our natural evolution into a direct-to-consumer player - I am pleased to announce that we are expanding our retail offering across four identified sub-segments as follows: